ngonthier/various_exp_texture_synthesis/README.md

 ## Requirement

+This code have been test on Python 3.5, it is probable that it doesn't work on Python 2.

 If you want to have all the right requirements.
 We advice you to create a new enviromment (for instance conda one) And then in this enviromment run : pip install -r requirements.txt